typescene/typescene.github.io/_index.md

 ### Questions?

+**Q. Who makes Typescene?** -- A. Typescene is an **independent** open source project.
+It was originally started by a single developer around the same time as some of the big frameworks that are around today.
+After years of polishing and dog-fooding, code and tools have been made available for general use.

 **Q. Should I use Typescene for my next app?** -- A. **Sure!** Read the [documentation](/docs) and use the guides to familiarize yourself with the framework and get started.

 **Q. Should I use Typescene for my website or blog?** -- A. **No**, probably not.
 Typescene was developed for interactive applications that resemble desktop or mobile apps, not server-generated content.